 Pre-booking accommodation isn’t essential because touts from hotels and guesthouses flock to the bus when it arrives.
 Do think about booking in advance though when travelling during a festival such as Semana Santa or during peak Mexican holiday season in July and August.

 Before you explore Creel you’re going to need lunch, for which there are several options in town.
 For authentic Chihuahuan food, head back towards the train station to Hospital Para Crudos (Hospital for Hangovers).
 This is a popular no-frills eatery serving a variety of rich, inexpensive dishes.
-We both ate a delicious chicken mole burrito for 22 pesos (£0.88 GBP) each and understand the pozole is also excellent.
+We both ate a delicious chicken mole burrito for 22 pesos (£0.88) each and understand the pozole is also excellent.

 After you’ve eaten, take a wander around Creel’s small town centre.
 Start at the pretty main plaza or square where Tarahumara women sell colourful textiles draped over the low fences.

 The Tarahumara are a group of indigenous people that still lead partially nomadic lives in caves and wood huts throughout the Copper Cayon.
 Locally known as Rarámuri, they are famed for their long-distance running abilities.